 What does a Yellow Daisy Flower Symbolize?

-The eternal joy and happiness of youth accompanied by a strong bond of friendship is what yellow Daisies symbolize!
+The eternal joy and happiness of youth accompanied by a strong bond of friendship is what yellow daisies symbolize!

-What does an Orange Daisy Bloom Mean?
+What does an Orange Daisy Flower Mean?

-Orange Daisies convey the meaning of bidding farewell and the fond memories created during the journey.
+Orange daisies convey the meaning of bidding farewell and the fond memories created during the journey.

-What does a Blue Daisy Floret Represent?
+What does a Blue Daisy Flower Represent?

-A blue Daisy indicates blissful faith and companion of healthy emotions.
+A blue daisy indicates blissful faith and companion of healthy emotions.
 In some contexts, it also represents truthfulness or honesty.

 What is the Biblical Meaning of a Daisy Flower?

-It was already mentioned that the Daisies were named in honor of St. Margaret.
+It was already mentioned that the daisies were named in honor of St. Margaret.
 Although the story behind this has yet to be told!

 According to the tale, a greedy Roman prefect wanted St. Margaret as his concubine.
 She blatantly refused and was made to suffer in her cell.
 Praying and pleading to God for the strength to fight a battle she can face, a dragon appeared and swallowed the saint.
 Inside the beast of the belly, she made a sign of the cross and the dragon burst open leaving her unharmed.

 In the Christian faith, the story of the humility and purity of St. Margaret reflects the very same attributes of the Virgin Mary.
-The Holy Mother’s divinity and holiness transcend into the Daisy flower and through the story of St. Margaret.
+The Holy Mother’s divinity and holiness transcend into the daisy flower and through the story of St. Margaret.

-There are quite a few very interesting folktales and mythologies going about Daisies.
+There are quite a few very interesting folktales and mythologies going about daisies.
 Do you vaguely remember the chant of he loves me, he loves me not?
-Well, there is an old saying that goes that if you pluck a Daisy while singing this chant, you will get to truly know how someone you like feels about you too!
+Well, there is an old saying that goes that if you pluck a daisy while singing this chant, you will get to truly know how someone you like feels about you too!

-The ancient Celts also believed that the English Daisies were embodiments of the spirits of newborns who died at birth.
-Legend has it that if you dream about the English Daisy during springtime, good luck and fortune are bound your way.
+The ancient Celts also believed that the English daisies were embodiments of the spirits of newborns who died at birth.
+Legend has it that if you dream about the English daisy during springtime, good luck and fortune are bound your way.
 Sadly, the same cannot be said if you dream about this flower during Autumn or Winter!

-There is also a Roman myth about the Daisies.
+There is also a Roman myth about the daisies.
 According to the tale, the nymph Belides turned herself into the flower to preserve her innocence from the pursuit of Vertumnus – god of the seasons.

 There are other folkloric stories about this flower.
-Some say that wrapping it around a chain of garden Daisies on children will protect them from being stolen by forest fairies.
+Some say that wrapping it around a chain of garden daisies on children will protect them from being stolen by forest fairies.
 Another tale tells of the magical power the plant possesses.
 It was believed that sleeping with the root or wearing the flower would bring back a lost love or bring forth a new one!

-The Daisies behold a spiritual enchantment on health and life.
+The daisies behold a spiritual enchantment on health and life.
 It influences lifestyles and urges individuals to live a simple yet peaceful life.
 The simplicity of these flowers serves as a daily reminder to keep health in check by tuning into both the physical and mental states of the body.

 What does a Daisy Floral Tattoo Symbolize?

-The Daisy tattoo is considered one of the most famously chosen floral tattoo designs amongst all flowers.
+The daisy flower tattoo is considered one of the most famously chosen floral tattoo designs amongst all flowers.
 Because of its simple nature yet in-depth meaning, this floral design embodies loyalty, love, patience, and purity.
 So don’t judge a flower by its looks!
 It can hold a lot more secrets than what meets the eye!

-Uses of Daisies
+Uses of Daisy Flowers

-It was an early discovery that Daisies had astringent and anti-inflammatory properties.
+It was an early discovery that daisies had astringent and anti-inflammatory properties.
 It was first commonly used as a topical treatment for wounds, skin inflammations, and bruises.
 In the Czech Republic, such flowers were used practically as diuretics and expectorants to treat coughs and urinary concerns.

 Meanwhile, Australian remedies also made use of the flowers.
 It was infused in a tea to treat common gastrointestinal and respiratory tract disorders such as asthma.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.